 I followed the company’s process and found a few people who were eligible to conduct the interview.
 After a bit of calendar finagling, I came up with a schedule that worked.

 The interview was booked!
-A confirmation email with the interview details and itinerary was sent to the candidate.
+I sent a confirmation email with the interview details and itinerary to the candidate.
 And then rescheduling happened.
 Several times.
 After multiple reschedules, I made the fatal mistake of forgetting to send the candidate the final details of the rescheduled interview.

 When the interviewers called the candidate, he wasn’t expecting their call.
 It was a major fail on my part.

-Product idea!
-Track reschedules and provide safeguarding features to prevent unfortunate mistakes from happening.
+Product idea alert: track reschedules and provide safeguarding features to prevent unfortunate mistakes from happening.

 Come On!
 How Difficult Can Scheduling Be?!